nicksellen/projects/baseNode_docConst.md

 ### 11b.
 Voluntary Assistance
 1. If reasonable measures to resolve a conflict directly prove unsuccessful, individuals may voluntarily seek and/or accept assistance from third-parties.
 1. There is no specific format for assisted conflict resolution.
-On the basis that all involved consent to participate, any number of scenarios are possible, including—
+On the basis that all involved consent to participate, many scenarios are possible, including—
 	1. a third-party person supporting a single person in the conflict ('support person',)
 	1. a third-party person supporting multiple people in the conflict ('direct bridge',)
 	1. third-party support people engague in dialogue on behalf of the people in conflict ('indirect bridge',) or
 	1. the people in conflict meet before a third-party group to simply witness or offer advice ('panel'.)

 ### 11c.
 Intervention
-1. If reasonable measures to resolve a conflict with voluntary assistance prove unsuccessful, the resident Volunteers and Members may intervene as a last esort.
+1. If reasonable measures to resolve a conflict with voluntary assistance prove unsuccessful, the Members may intervene as a last esort.
 1. Using the Score Voting procedure outlined in Operational Activity, where proposals may include—
 	1. requesting an individual to participate in assisted conflict resolution,
 	1. revoking an individuals' position of Volunteer or Member, or